M.Ed. Educational Leadership Admission Requirements

-4. Submit a copy of your current South Carolina State Department of Education Class III Professional Certificate or the equivalent from another state;
+4. A copy of your current South Carolina State Department of Education Class III Professional Certificate or the equivalent from another state;

-6. Have an undergraduate grade point average of 3.0 on a 4.0 scale in the last 60 hours of undergraduate course work OR submit an official GRE score of 150 on the verbal reasoning section and 141 on the quantitative reasoning section (post August 2011 exam) or a combined score of 900 (pre August 2011 exam); or an official score of 392 on the Miller Analogies Test (MAT);
+6. An undergraduate grade point average of 3.0 on a 4.0 scale in the last 60 hours of undergraduate course work OR submit an official GRE score of 150 on the verbal reasoning section and 141 on the quantitative reasoning section (post August 2011 exam) or a combined score of 900 (pre August 2011 exam); or an official score of 392 on the Miller Analogies Test (MAT);

-7. Have two recommendations submitted, to include one from your current principal and district level administrator.
+7. Two recommendations, to include one from your current principal and district level administrator.
 In the online application, you will be asked to provide the names and email addresses of two individuals who can complete a recommendation form on your behalf.
 These two people will then receive an email asking them to complete the recommendation form.

 8. Complete a pre-entrance assessment based on the 7 standards of the National Board for Educational Administration.
 (Interview, presentation and writing sample).

 Note: The first seven admission items must be submitted before receiving the pre-entrance assessment information.

 Graduate candidates who are admitted to the program may begin their core classes (EDUC 640 – Educational Research, Design and Analysis, EDUC 670 – Schooling in American Society, EDUC 681 – Advanced Educational Psychology) in the summer.